 Should Small Businesses Be Allowed to Be Bigger?

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »For those who don't read the fine print on the Small Business Administration's website, the agency has proposed increasing the size definitions for small businesses in 71 business sectors, mostly within retail industries.
+Opinions expressed by Entrepreneur contributors are their own.For those who don't read the fine print on the Small Business Administration's website, the agency has proposed increasing the size definitions for small businesses in 71 business sectors, mostly within retail industries.
 It's the first proposed rule change on qualifying size since 1984.

 Why should you care?
 It means bigger businesses would still qualify for SBA loans and other federal assistance to small business.